 Location of Trailhead: From Kaunakakai, take 460 west, then turn right at Highway 470.
 The trail entrance is 15 minutes at the top of the highway, past the mule stables, on the right at a metal gate with a sign warning not to enter without a permit.

-Visitor Qualifications: You must be at least 16 years of age and meet one of the following: (a) invited by a resident, (b) have a prearranged tour at bottom with Damien Tours ($69), or (c) be on a mule ride trip.
+Visitor Qualifications: You must be at least 16 years of age and meet one of the following: (a) invited by a resident, (b) have a prearranged tour at bottom with one of the following companies, or (c) be on a mule ride trip.

-Alternatives to hiking: Take the Mule Ride for $199 or fly-in on Makana Kai Air for $74 each way .
+Alternatives to hiking: Previously there was the famous Mule Ride for $199 or fly-in on Makana Kai Air for $74 each way .
 Another option is to drive past the trail head to the end of the road where there’s an overlook of the Kalaupapa settlement.

 (In 1980, our State Legislature again decreed “Hansen’s Disease” rather than “leprosy” to be the official terminology used in Hawaii).